 This process involves deriving predictions from data to form a hypothesis.
-This is how those seeking the truth come up conclusions and predictions about how things work.
+This is how those seeking the truth develop conclusions and predictions about how things work.
 It’s a never-ending process.
 They continue to carry out experiments based on those predictions to see if the results are repeatable.
 They expand knowledge and revise conclusions when they find new data and results.

 A hypothesis is a prediction of how something will act.
 A hypothesis can be narrow or broad.
 Scientists test hypotheses by conducting experiments.
 Under modern interpretations, a scientific hypothesis must be falsifiable.
-This means, the hypothesis must be something others can replicate.
+This means the hypothesis must be something others can replicate.
 This process helps us learn how to reject those preaching fiction as truth.
 If there is no proof, the conclusions are invalid.

 Breakthroughs of Insight

 Mistranslating the word intuition is common.
 It is easy to confuse it with instinct, truth, and even belief.
-The word intuition comes from the Latin verb intueri, which means to contemplate.
+The word comes from the Latin verb intueri, which means to contemplate.
 And, so intuition and reason seem to be two different roads?
 But perhaps not.